 - Mannheim in about 20 minutes with S-Bahn Rhein-Neckar or Deutsche Bahn (DB) regional trains,

 - Frankfurt am Main in about 50 to 90 minutes with DB InterCity or regional trains, and

 - Stuttgart in about 40 minutes with DB EuroCity or InterCity trains.

 Except for two Wiki images (MPIA, Römerbrücke), I made all remaining images on multiple visits between 2006 and 2017.
 Aller meinen Fotoaufnahmen sind mit Wasserzeichen versehen worden.
 My thanks to Heidelberg Marketing and Rhein-Neckar-Verkehr for their support in 2014.
 Inspired by Tricia Mitchell’s recollections from the HD, this post appears on Fotoeins Fotografie at fotoeins DOT com as http://wp.me/p1BIdT-3MU.

 Why “HD” is a common abbreviation for Heidelberg:

 In Germany, Autokennzeichen or license plate identifications for motorized vehicles begin with one to three letters representing the nearest registry location.
 Plates registered in the country’s five largest cities are: F for Frankfurt am Main, K for Köln, M for München, HH for Hansestadt Hamburg, and B for Berlin.
-If you’re wondering why H isn’t Hamburg, it’s because H is Hannover.
-So, the next time you see an advertisement for Audi, BMV, Daimler-Benz, or Volkswagen, check out the car plates: IN for Ingolstadt, M for Munich, S for Stuttgart, and WOB for Wolfsburg, respectively.
+If you’re wondering why H isn’t Hamburg, it’s because H is for Hannover.
+So, the next time you see an advertisement for Audi, BMV, Daimler-Benz, or Volkswagen, check out the car plates: IN for Ingolstadt, S for Stuttgart, and WOB for Wolfsburg.